 The Annapurna circuit can take over two weeks to complete, but there are plenty of quaint tea houses and hospitable villages located along the trail for hungry or weary travelers.

 The Langtang Valley hiking circuit is ideal for trekkers who want to get closer to nature.
 The area is famous for its rich wildlife and unique vegetation.
 The trail is at a relatively low altitude, but still provides excellent views of the Annapurnas and Makalu, and of course, Langtang Ri.
 Trekkers can also explore the local Tamang community, which offers a glimpse into the rich and unique culture of the local area.

 This challenging Manaslu trek takes travelers through the remote region along the Nepal-Tibetan border, winding around Mount Manaslu and through nearby villages as well as past ancient Buddhist monasteries.

 The Manaslu Base Camp is located in the cozy little town of Samagaon, where picturesque teahouses sit along the water’s edge.
-This entire circuit is marked by rugged topography and a harsh terrain, which can be dangerous for novice trekkers.
+This entire circuit is marked by rugged topography and a harsh terrain, which will be dangerous for novice trekkers.
 In order to secure a permit to traverse this area, visitors must travel in groups of at least two and must be accompanied by a trained Nepali Guide or Porter.